 The David N. Kershaw Award and Prize was established to honor persons who, before the age of 40, have made distinguished contributions to the field of public policy analysis and management.
 This award seeks to recognize original contributions to research-based knowledge that have advanced the design, implementation, and evaluation of public policies.
 Eligibility is not contingent on disciplinary background, policy focus or academic credentials.

-The Award and Prize will be presented prominently at the Association for Public Policy Analysis and Management’s (APPAM’s) 2020 Annual Conference, which will be held in Washington, DC, November 12-14, 2020.
-The recipient will be invited to deliver the David N. Kershaw Lecture in a Conference Super Session and will receive a cash prize of $20,000 at the Awards Reception & Presidential Address.
+The 2023 Award and Prize will be presented prominently at the Association for Public Policy Analysis and Management’s (APPAM’s) 2023 Annual Conference, which will be held in Atlanta, GA November 9 -11, 2023.
+The recipient will receive a cash prize of $20,000 at the Awards and Opening Plenary.

 Prior Award Recipients

 The prior winners and their institutional affiliations at the time they won the award are as follows: